-- (1) Faculty, staff, and others should contact the Office of the Executive Vice President and Secretary of the Board of Trustees, 484 Administration Building, concerning their request for public address equipment.
+- (1) Faculty, staff, and others should contact the Office of the Secretary of the Board of Trustees, 450 Administration Building, concerning their request for public address equipment.
 A form will be available for those requesting authorization to use public address equipment. - (2) In general, approval for the use of public address equipment at outdoor events will be granted if it would not be disruptive to ongoing functions of the University, such as faculty and administrative offices, research and laboratory facilities, libraries, classroom teaching, and other scheduled University events.
-Locations for use of equipment will be assigned or approved accordingly. - -Office of the Vice President for Student Affairs - -Office of the Executive Vice President and Secretary of the Board of Trustees - -April 26, 1972
+Locations for use of equipment will be assigned or approved accordingly. - Office of the Vice President for Student Affairs and Services - Office of Secretary of the Board of Trustees - April 26, 1972